gilbert-noriega-ii/nba-regression-clustering/README.md

 >- prepare
 >    - address data that could mislead models
 >    - create features
+>    - scale the data
 >    - split into train, validate, test
 >    - create a prepare.py to automate the process
 >
 >- explore
+>    - plot correlation values of all variables
 >    - test each hypothesis
->    - plot correlation matrix of all variables
 >    - document and consider the results for modeling
 >
+>- clustering
+>    - create clusters using related features
+>    - test their significance
+>    - document and consider the results for modeling
+>    - create an explore.py to automate the process
+>
 >- model and evaluation
+>    - set the baseline
->    - find which features are most influential using LinearRegression coefficients
+>    - find which features are most influential using Recursive Feature Elimination
->    - try different algorithms: LinearRegression, Decision Tree, Random Forest, K-Nearest Neighbor
+>    - try different algorithms: LinearRegression, LassoLars, PolyRegression, TweedieRegressor
 >    - evaluate on train
 >    - evaluate on validate
 >    - select best model and test to verify